TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Reference/Columns/Flex/Index.rst

    </T3FlexForms>

-Note how each language is stored separately at a level above the “field” level.
-Each language tag carries an attribute identifying the language like “lDE” or “lEN”.
+Note how each language is stored separately at a level above the "field" level.
+Each language tag carries an attribute identifying the language like "lDE" or "lEN".

 Localization method #2